nikocarba/challenge/README.md

    Use CloudWatch to monitor the logs and ensure the data loading process completes successfully.

 4. **Validate data in Snowflake:**
-   Once the data is loaded, validate it in Snowflake using some queries.
-For example:
+   Once the job finished executing, validate data in Snowflake using the following queries:
    ```sql
    -- Count the number of rows in a table
    SELECT COUNT(*) FROM CUSTOMER_SEGMENTATION_DATA;